thoth-tech/documentation/docs/ArtGallery/Testing Project/Art gallery back-end testing Xunit.md

 #### Information and Dependencies

-<https://github.com/thoth-tech/art-gallery-backend.git>, is a Git repository hosting the backend codebase for an art gallery application.
 Programming Language and Framework: programming language and framework used in the backend project or by me as well is C# language and Microsoft .Net framework.
 APIs and External Services: external services or APIs integrated into the project.
 These include image hosting services, or any other third-party services used by the backend.
 Authentication and Authorization: Authentication and authorization mechanisms implemented in the project.
 This involve technologies like OAuth, JSON Web Tokens (JWT), or session-based authentication.